November 18 in History

 1878 – Soprano Marie Selika Williams became the first Black artist to perform at the White House, Washington DC.

 1883 – ‘Standard Time’ in the United States went into effect at noon for the first time.
-Prior to this, towns across the US set their own times by observing the position of the sun.
+Before this, towns across the US set their own times by observing the position of the sun.

 1902 – Brooklyn toymaker Morris Michtom named the teddy bear he invented after US President Teddy Roosevelt.
 He founded the Ideal Novelty and Toy Company in 1907.